 Embark on an iconic California road trip along the famous Highway 1.
 Exploring the more than 50 miles of dramatic Pacific coastline that forms Sonoma County's western border will take your breath away.

 Sandy beaches beckon to be strolled upon; craggy cliffs beg to be photographed; hidden-treasure cafés entice by using local ingredients.
 Slow down and take a few days to discover nature, enjoy outdoor activities and just breathe in the fresh salty air.

 Begin your excursion slightly inland along Sonoma County’s southern border, in Valley Ford.
 Starting in the 1870s, Valley Ford was a stop on the North Pacific Coast Railroad connecting Cazadero to the Sausalito ferry.
-A must-stop is the historic Valley Ford Hotel (14415 Highway 1, Valley Ford, 707-876-1983), built in 1864.
+A must-stop is the historic Valley Ford Hotel, built in 1864.
 Located in the rolling hills of western Sonoma County, the inn has six charming guest rooms, each with a queen bed and private bath.

 Continue north on Highway 1 to Bodega and/or Bodega Bay.
 Detour off Highway 1 to visit the burg of Bodega.
 Yes, there are two “Bodegas.”
 Bodega Bay and Bodega were film locations for Alfred Hitchcock's movie “The Birds.”
 There are several locations you can drive by (listed inland starting in Bodega, moving to Bodega Bay and then north):

 Bay Hill Road, the backdrop for Tippi Hedren driving into town, at the north end of Bodega;